-In this article, we will discuss how to graduate from college in less than four years.
+In this article, we will discuss how to graduate from college in 4 years.

 Get Credit For High School AP Classes